 Understanding narcissism, how it works, where it comes from and how it manifests is an important tool for you to survive.
 So, if you haven’t already, ensure that you know everything there is to know about it.
-It can help a great deal to see a therapist on a regular basis as support for you, as well as assistance in understanding how navigate around an elderly narcissistic parent, especially if you are going to care for your parent yourself.
+It can help a great deal to see a therapist on a regular basis as support for you, as well as assistance in understanding how to navigate around an elderly narcissistic parent, especially if you are going to care for your parent yourself.

 Caring for your narcissistic parent yourself

 This can be a tough decision and much more draining than caring for the non-narcissistic parent.
 You will need to carefully consider your options here, thinking about your own mental health.
-If you have already made the decision to care for your parent yourself, ensure that you take regular breaks and get as much external support as you can to retain your self-esteem, sense of self, and perspective.
+If you have already made the decision to care for your parent yourself, ensure that you take regular breaks, set boundaries and get as much external support as you can to retain your self-esteem, sense of self, and perspective.